CarolLuca/LegalNERo/README.md

 * Test the model to make sure the entities in the training data are recognized correctly.

 ### Training an additional entity type
-This script shows how to add a new entity type ANIMAL to an existing pretrained NER model, or an empty Language class.
+This script shows how to add a new entity type ANIMAL to an existing pre-trained NER model, or an empty Language class.
 To keep the example short and simple, only a few sentences are provided as examples.
 In practice, you’ll need many more — a few hundred would be a good start.
-You will also likely need to mix in examples of other entity types, which might be obtained by running the entity recognizer over unlabelled sentences, and adding their annotations to the training set.
+You will also likely need to mix in examples of other entity types, which might be obtained by running the entity recognizer over unlabelled sentences and adding their annotations to the training set.

 Link: https://github.com/explosion/spaCy/blob/v2.x/examples/training/train_new_entity_type.py